Cervical neck instability | Prolotherapy for chronic neck pain

 - As a result, although ligament laxity values are recognized to exist, specific values are not directly available in the literature for use in finite element models.

 - Ligament laxity is a mystery, defining it within mathematical equations for scoring system is difficult.
 This is why cervical neck pain patients have a difficult time finding the right medical care.
-Their conditions if based in degenerative ligament disease is mystery.
+Their conditions if based on degenerative ligament disease is a mystery.

 Treating cervical ligaments

-Throughout this article I will refer back research that our Caring Medical research team has published.
+Throughout this article, I will refer back to research that our Caring Medical research team has published.
 In 2014 headed by Danielle R. Steilen-Matias, PA-C, we published these findings in The Open Orthopaedics Journal.(2)